Most Common Home Buyer Questions

 Comp analysis

 Lastly, we turn to sales comps.
 The comparison must be meaningful for this work, something we work hard for at Elika Real Estate.
 We start by looking for recent closing prices in the same neighborhood, preferably the same building – making this more meaningful by finding like-kind sales that have similarities to your unit.
-We also look at the listing price and price trends for similar units and recent transactions by condensing this information and our in-depth market analysis.
+We also examine the listing price and trends for similar units and recent transactions by condensing this information and our in-depth market analysis.

 Can you tell me the history of a buyer’s agent?